Mintygadhok/abletrace-lab-docs/Section_1.md

 - (c) FOLD SECTION A into 3B and retire it — **THIS IS S79**.
 A duplicates the deploy/boxes/health/infra facts.
 Map every A fact to its new home and SHOW THE MAP BEFORE WRITING.
 Known-false list is in the resume block above.
 - ⚠ STATUS: Sections 0, 1, 2, 3A, 5 are converted and live in the repo.
 Remaining: 3B, 4, 6.

-**P2  UNITS FIXES — ACT ON THE S73 WALK.** ⚠ MINTY-SET, S73.
-Priority order:
+**P2  UNITS FIXES — ACT ON THE S73 WALK.** ⚠ MINTY-SET, S73. ⚠ RE-SCOPED S79 — SEE BELOW: THIS IS A CAMPAIGN, NOT A FIX.

-1. R5 DISPLAY SWITCH (DEFECT 2, the big one, LIVE on every product screen): read inventory_units / received_units directly instead of Kg÷wgt.
-Sites: admin-formulation:878; traceability getWduUnits; Trace_ProductHeaderView _su fields; Stock Info popup.
+⚠ **GATE RESOLVED S79 — J13 WAS RIGHT, J80 WAS WRONG ON DISPLAY.** Verified against dev by reading the view and grepping the frontend.
+Do NOT re-derive:
+  • Trace_ProductHeaderView is Kg-anchored THROUGHOUT.
+Every _su field is
+    `<Kg> / wgt_kgs_per_unit`.
+Neither inventory_units nor received_units appears
+    anywhere in the view.
+That is R2/R3 by §2's own alarm test.
+  • The Products list (admin-formulation.component.ts:878) divides SEPARATELY and divides the OLD Kg column: `element.inventory / packing?.wgt_kgs_per_unit`.
+  • ⚠ WHY J80 LOOKED CLEAN: its test used 10# at 1 Kg/unit.
+10 / 1 = 10.
+A ratio of
+    exactly 1 hides a division.
+The numbers agreed because the arithmetic was a no-op — not because anything read the units line.
+  • ⚠ SCALE: ~30+ division sites across the app, not the 4 previously listed.
+Many wear the form `(qty / batch) * (batch / wgt)` — algebraically a plain division, just disguised.
+Grep `wgt_kgs_per_unit` and read every hit for a `/`.
+  • ⚠ THE TARGET PATTERN ALREADY EXISTS: PopUps/stock-info.component.ts:188 reads
+    inventory_units and MULTIPLIES to derive Kg.
+That is R1, correct, and it is the model for every other site.
+Its sibling formulation-edit-stock-info.ts:269 does the OLD thing — two popups showing the same figure, one right, one wrong.

+⚠ **NOT FRONTEND-ONLY.** The view must be rewritten too (§2 "Populate vs proc" — a native view means the column goes in the SELECT).
+Two inputs have NO units column to
+read: rejectmaterialandproduct.qty_rejected is Kg-only, and dispatchorders.qty_to_ship
+is Kg (though qty_shipped and packing_units ARE units — the DO/PS/shipped buckets may
+be recoverable without a schema change; Misc Release is not).

+▶ NEXT ACTION IS AN INVENTORY, NOT A FIX.
+Before any code: list every division site with its file, line, and the stored units column that should replace it.
+Sites with no source column get flagged for the schema change.
+THEN rank the work.

+Original sub-items, still valid, now sequenced behind the inventory:
+1. R5 DISPLAY SWITCH — the campaign above.
 2. MO-CREATE round-trip (DEFECT 1): store the entered units, or carry batches at full precision. add-mlo.ts:204-205. ⚠ SEEN LIVE S78: MO-0007 plan reads 50.004#.
-3. CLEANUP: DO/MR/intermediate-release subtract stored units instead of Kg×lot-ratio (remove R2-via-LogicI fragility).
-Add a units column to rejectmaterialandproduct (MR record is Kg-only).
+3. CLEANUP: DO/MR/intermediate-release subtract stored units instead of Kg×lot-ratio
+   (removes R2-via-LogicI fragility).
+Add a units column to rejectmaterialandproduct.
    DELETE dead PS block PackingSlips:333-334 (do NOT repair).
 4. R6: retire formulations.inventory (old Kg line) once display no longer reads it.

-- ⚠ **FIRST, RESOLVE J13 vs J80 — IT SIZES THIS WHOLE ITEM.** J13 says the Products list SOH is a Kg-derived view that will "legitimately disagree" with inventory_units.
-J80 says it did NOT disagree — every unit move tracked exactly.
-S78's screenshots agree with J80 (10# / 10 Kg, no float garbage). ⚠ ONE OF THEM IS WRONG.
-If the display already reads the units line, R5 is much smaller than planned.
-Read what that column actually reads BEFORE planning.
-- ⚠ Touches live-client display.
+⚠ Touches live-client display.
 Dev-first, verify-in-DB, promote.
 [3A.5 · §2 GR5 · J13 · J80]

 **P3  CONFIRM THE PRE-8.4 FINAL SNAPSHOT EXISTS (minutes).** abletrace-lab-prod-old1 is deleted.
 Was to be deleted WITH a final snapshot — the only frozen record of the 8.0 DB. ⚠ UNVERIFIED.
 RDS → Snapshots.